outline/rich-markdown-editor/README.md

 #### `onChange(() => value): void`

 This callback is triggered when the contents of the editor changes, usually due to user input such as a keystroke or using formatting options.
-You may use this to locally persist the editors state, see the [inbuilt example](/example/src/index.js).
+You may use this to locally persist the editors state.

 It returns a function which when called returns the current text value of the document.
 This optimization is made to avoid serializing the state of the document to text on every change event, allowing the host app to choose when it needs the serialized value.